rubensworks/PhD-Thesis/content/querying/architecture.md

 The first parser is very fast but requires a lot of memory, while the second parser is slower, but requires less memory.
 Which one is best, depends on the use case and is determined by the Mediator.
-The mediator first calls the _tests_ the actors for the action, and then _runs_ the action using the _best_ actor.
+The mediator first calls the _tests_ of the actors for the given action, and then _runs_ the action using the _best_ actor.
 </figcaption>
 </figure>

 #### Modules

 At the time of writing, Comunica consists of 79 different modules.
-This consists of 13 buses, 3 mediator types, 57 actors and 6 other modules.
+These consist of 13 buses, 3 mediator types, 57 actors and 6 other modules.
 In this section, we will only discuss the most important actors and their interactions.

 The main bus in Comunica is the _query operation_ bus, which consists of 19 different actors that provide at least one possible implementation of the typical SPARQL operations such as quad patterns, basic graph patterns (BGPs), unions, projects, ...
-These actors interact with each other using streams of _quad_ or _solution mappings_, and act on a query plan expressed in in [SPARQL algebra](cite:cites spec:sparqllang).
+These actors interact with each other using streams of _quad_ or _solution mappings_, and act on a query plan expressed in [SPARQL algebra](cite:cites spec:sparqllang).

 In order to enable heterogeneous sources to be queried in a federated way, we allow a list of sources, annotated by type, to be passed when a query is initiated.